Pediatric Acute Care Nurse Practitioner

 The Master of Science specialty track for Pediatric Nurse Practitioners prepares graduates for many challenging career opportunities.
 Graduates meet the demands of today's healthcare workforce in urgent care, specialty clinics, in-hospital units and critical care.

 Through coursework, clinical training and evidence-based practices our students acquire the knowledge, values and skills necessary for advanced nursing practice.
-At the heart of our master's program are active, collaborative relationships between the College of Nursing faculty and community-based primary care practices as well as Nationwide Children's Hospital in Columbus.
+At the heart of our master's program are active, collaborative relationships between the College of Nursing faculty and specialty acute care teams and intensive care units within affiliated Children's Hospitals.

-As part of the country’s most comprehensive health sciences center, the College of Nursing provides students with access to cutting-edge research and evidence-based practice, a diverse selection of elective courses from the university’s Graduate School and interdisciplinary collaborative experiences among healthcare professionals, including the LEND fellowship opportunity.
+As part of the country’s most comprehensive health sciences center, the College of Nursing provides students with access to cutting-edge research and evidence-based practice, a diverse selection of elective courses from the university’s Graduate School and interdisciplinary collaborative experiences among healthcare professionals.

-Our central location, class schedules and clinical partners throughout Ohio conveniently accommodate both part-time and full-time students.
+Our central location, class schedules and clinical partners conveniently accommodate both part-time and full-time students.
 Many core courses are available to students in a state-of-the-art computer-based format for convenience and accessibility.
 Our nurse practitioner specialty meets the curriculum guidelines of the National Organization of Nurse Practitioner Faculties, and the requirements for advanced practice certification set by the Pediatric Nursing Certification Board (PNCB).
+Students must complete 600 hours of precepted pediatric acute care clinical experiences.

 Our specialty provides preceptors in a wide variety of geographic locations and clinical sites throughout Ohio.
 These include Nationwide Children's Hospital, the Cleveland Clinic, and many private practices and health centers.
 Students must complete 600 hours of precepted clinical experience, including the care of well children, children with common acute illnesses, children with stable chronic conditions, and critically ill children.